build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 root          42  0.0  0.0   3472  1792 pts/0    S+   18:20   0:00 grep --color=auto avahi
 ```

 We can see that the `avahi-daemon` is running.
 Huzzah!

-We should be able to use it to perform local name resolution.
+We should be able to that running service to perform name resolution on our local network.
 Let's start by `ping`ing `host-f`.
 The first thing `ping` will have to do is resolve the hostname to an IP address.
 But, just like in other chapters, we wanna see what's happening in all this communication.
 Let's use our old friend `tcpdump`!

+### Performing a `tcpdump` to examine multicast name-resolution on one network

 We'll need to open 3 terminal sessions: